whereiskurt/gopherit/00-newapp-template/README.md

 A lot has happened in the Go ecosystem in the last year two-years.
 As a result this project is:
 - Using go modules proper (ie. `go.mod`, `go.sum`, `vendor` folder)
   - Works outside of `$GOPATH`
-  - `GOFLAGS="-mod=vendor" go test -v ./...` to server start server and test client
+  - `go test -v ./...` to server start server and test client
-  - `GOFLAGS="-mod=vendor" go build cmd\gophercli.go` to build an executable
+  - `go build cmd\gophercli.go` to build an executable
   - 'Hermetic build/run/test' with `vendor` folder checked-in
   - **NOTE:** still need `GOFLAGS="-mod=vendor"` until Go 1.12